IeDEA-SA/IeDEA_WG-open-science/git-github/SOP.md

 2. *Upon approval of resources and resolution of authorship contribution by one of the project leads* another analyst will attempt to replicate the complete analyses to assure quality and reproducibility.

-  a.
-The lead and senior authors should inform the open science working group about the intention of the replication *at the early stage of the project* in order to facilitate resources planning
+  1. The lead and senior authors should inform the open science working group about the intention of the replication *at the early stage of the project* in order to facilitate resources planning

-  b.
-The lead and senior authors should discuss the level of involvement of the reviewer and the form of attribution (in the repository `README` and in the publication) *prior to the review process*
+  2. The lead and senior authors should discuss the level of involvement of the reviewer and the form of attribution (in the repository `README` and in the publication) *prior to the review process*

 ### GitHub issues